LGBTQ rights in Bangladesh: Gender identity and expression

-On 11 November 2013, hijras were recognized as a separate gender by the Bangladeshi Government in a cabinet meeting chaired by Prime Minister Sheikh Hasina Wazed.
+On 11 November 2013, hijras were recognized as a separate gender by the Bangladeshi Government in a cabinet meeting chaired by Prime Minister Sheikh Hasina.
 Along with males and females, hijras will be identified as a separate gender on official documents.
 A survey by the Ministry of Social Welfare showed that as of 2013, there are 10,000 registered hijras in the country.
 Despite this, Bangladesh does not have policies outlining measures individuals must undergo to legally change their gender on their official documents, nor is there clarity about who may qualify as a hijra.

 In December 2014, the Ministry of Social Welfare invited hijras to apply for government employment.
 In January 2015, the Ministry of Health issued a memorandum requesting that "necessary steps are taken to identify hijras by conducting thorough medical check-ups".
-These check-ups resulted in hijras having to publicly strip naked and have their genitals touched.
-Photographs of these check-ups were later released to the media who then claimed that hijras are "really men".
+These check-ups resulted in hijras having to strip check and have their genitals confirmed.
+Photographs of these check-ups were later released to confirmed that hijras are "really men".
 In July 2015, after a hijra witnessed the murder of a secular blogger, and successfully helped in the arrest of the perpetrators, who were Islamic radicals, the Bangladeshi government announced plans to recruit and enlist hijras as traffic police.
 In April 2019, it was reported that Bangladesh will allow the "hijra" to vote under their proper gender identity, as officials have introduced "hijra" as a third gender option on voting forms for the first time.
+A project has been initiated to offer government-constructed houses to individuals who are homeless or lack land ownership.
+In Bangladesh, where the national population exceeds 170 million, there are approximately 12,000 transgender individuals.